zannloo/tp/docs/DeveloperGuide.md

    user would execute the following command: `mv ~/grp-001/1234Y ~/grp-002`.
 3. The parser would extract the relevant information and creates a `MoveStudentCommand` instance.
 4. The command would check that path to the student and target group is valid and present.
-5. Command would then add the student to the target group via the `GroupChildOperation::addChild` method.
-The old reference is removed via the `GroupChildOperation::deleteChild` method.
+5. Command would then add the student to the target group via the `ChildOperation<Student>::addChild` method.
+The old reference is removed via the `ChildOperation<Student>::deleteChild` method.
 6. As uniqueness of student is validated before each student is added, there is no need to check for clashes when executing.